tradingview/charting-library-tutorial/documentation/integration.md

 ## Adding a container

-You need to have some DOM container that will be used for displaying of the chart.
+You need to have some DOM container that will be used to display of the chart.
 Create an initial HTML file [index.html](../index.html) in your project folder and add the following code:

 ```html